What happens if a consent order is broken?

 If they ignore the court order then this can be punishable by a fine or in very serious instances, prison.

-If one person has been ordered to pay a lump sum order or sell a property and they refuse
+What happens if one person has been ordered to pay a lump sum order or sell a property and they refuse?

 The court has the power to enforce any order made as part of your financial agreement.
 You would need to apply to the court to enforce your consent order.

-If one person can’t afford to pay spousal or child maintenance ordered due to a major change in circumstances
+What happens if one person can’t afford to pay spousal or child maintenance ordered due to a major change in circumstances?

 If one of the arrangements cannot be made, for example, one person loses their job and is unable to pay spousal or child maintenance then you have the option to, at any point, make a new arrangement between you, it just won’t be legally binding.